Thyagaraja Temple, Tiruvarur

-Thyagaraja Temple is a Shiva temple, located in the town of Thiruvarur in Tamil Nadu, India.
-Shiva is worshiped as Puttridankondar, and is represented by the lingam.
-Daily poojas are offered to his idol referred to as Maragatha lingam.
-The main idol of worship is Lord veedhi Vidangar (processional icon) (Thiyagarajar), depicted as a Somaskanda form .His consort Parvathi is depicted as Kondi.
-The presiding deity is revered in the 7th century Saiva canonical work, the Tevaram, written in Tamil by saint poets known as the nayanars and classified as Paadal Petra Sthalam.
+Thyagaraja Temple is a Shiva temple, located in the town of Thiruvarur in Tamil Nadu state, India.
+Shiva is worshiped in the form of a lingam as Thyagarajaswami, also known as Putridankondar.
+His consort Parvati is worshipped as Goddess Neelotpalambika.
+She is also worshipped as Goddess Kamalambika, whose separate shrine is an important center for Shaktism and Tantra, and is also regarded to be one of the Shakti Peethas.
+The presiding deity is revered in the 7th century Shaiva canonical work, the Tevaram, written in Tamil by saint poets known as the Nayanars and the shrine is classified as a Paadal Petra Sthalam.